-Of course, at the national level, a central authority can step in more readily to make adjustments or create new mechanisms.
-That is far more difficult at the international level, which lacks a central authority.64 Nevertheless, the underlying ideas were useful in thinking about building iterative interactions among the three pillars into the Guiding Principles.
-Consider these examples.
-With regard to companies, the prescribed risk management includes assessing risk to people, not simply to the company; human rights due diligence should be ongoing and requires meaningful consultation with potentially affected groups and other relevant stakeholders, such as civil society and workers' organizations; and operational-level grievance mechanisms must be based on engagement and dialogue with the people they are intended to serve. as well as being rights-compatible.
+With regard to companies, risk management includes assessing risk to people, not simply to the company; human rights due diligence should be ongoing and requires meaningful consultation with potentially affected groups and other relevant stakeholders, such as civil society and workers organizations; and operational-level grievance mechanisms must be based on engagement and dialogue with the people they are intended to serve, as well as be rightscompatible.
 As for states, their core legal obligations include protecting human rights from abuse by business within their jurisdiction.
-Under the Guiding Principles, where states provide financial and other support to business enterprises, they should require the enterprises to conduct human rights due diligence if the nature of the business or operating context poses significant human rights risks.
+Under the UNGPs, where states provide financial and other support to business enterprises states should require the enterprises to conduct human rights due diligence if the nature of the business or operating context pose significant human rights risks.
 They should promote respect for human rights by enterprises with which they conduct commercial transactions.
-States should also ensure that they retain adequate domestic policy space to meet their human rights obligations when pursuing other policy objectives, for example, in the areas of trade and foreign investment agreements.
-Through the Guiding Principles, rights holders who are harmed by business activities, and those who represent or speak for them, gain a new authoritative advocacy tool and basis for participation that can be invoked in relation to business enterprises and states.
+States should also ensure that they retain adequate domestic policy space to meet their human rights obligations when pursuing other policy objectives, for example in the areas of trade and foreign investment agreements.
+Through the UNGPs, rights holders who are harmed by business activities and those who represent or speak for them, gain a new authoritative advocacy tool and basis for participation that can be invoked in relation to business enterprises and states.

 In short, the three pillars of the Protect, Respect and Remedy framework are interrelated.
-They reflect three critical functions that need to be performed better, and they seek to engage the three global governance systems-public, civil, and corporate-individually and interactively to advance those aims.
-Within this framework, further international legalization has a role to play through carefully crafted precision tools intended to reinforce this dynamic, not by means of some single overarching treaty that tries to encompass the entirety of the complex, diverse and contested issues that make up business and human rights as a subject of concern and action.65
+They reflect three critical functions that need to be performed better, and they seek to engage the three global governance systems-public, civil and corporate-individually and interactively to advance that aim.
+Within this framework, further international legalization has a role to play through carefully crafted precision tools intended to reinforce this dynamic, not by means of some overarching treaty that tries to encompass the entirety of the complex, diverse and contested issues that make up business and human rights as a subject of concern and action.
+56

-D Process Legitimacy
+Process Legitimacy